Temple's 100% Renewable Energy

 · We have invited three reputable renewable energy installers to conduct site

-visits for our municipal buildings, review our energy usage data and recommend
+visits for our FD/Municipal Building, review our energy usage data and recommend renewable energy installations.

 · We are exploring the options for installing an EV (electric vehicle)